+This subclause requires a complete rewrite to have it reflect C++ issues.

 The primary way in C that a reinterpretation of data is accomplished is through a union which may be used to interpret the same piece of memory in multiple ways.
 If the use of the union members is not managed carefully, then unexpected and erroneous results may occur.

 C allows the use of pointers to memory so that an integer pointer could be used to manipulate character data.
 This could lead to a mistake in the logic that is used to interpret the data leading to unexpected and erroneous results.